zimo0110/Imomaliev-Python-Project/README.md

 This project was the first opportunity to build a larger project with complex and detailed documentation

 # Quick Overview
+The goal of the game is to recreate 'Mario ' like game, which is light and easy to play.
+The game consists of multiple levels, with different difficulty and with engaging graphics.

 # Skills gained